Command Line Quickstart

 All the projects and data referenced in this Quickstart are publicly available, so you can follow along step-by-step.

-As you work, you can use this index of dx commands as a reference.
+As you work, you can use this as a reference.

 At the command line, you can also enter dx help